 Transfer credits to PCC

-Electronic deliver: secure electronic delivery is the best way to send us official transcripts.
-Transcripts must be sent directly from the institution to PCC: we can’t accept transcripts sent from students.
-Send to: email@example.com.
+Electronic delivery: the best way to send transcripts.
+Transcripts must be sent directly from your previous school.
+We can’t accept transcripts sent from students.
+Send to: firstname.lastname@example.org.

-Paper delivery: official transcripts come directly from the sending institution in a sealed envelope.
-Have paper transcripts mailed to:
+Paper delivery: sent directly from your previous school in a sealed envelope.
+Mail to:

 PCC Student Records